Only Happy When It Rains: Music video

-In popular culture
+Remixes and samples

 Covers

 As one of Garbage's signature songs, "Only Happy When It Rains" has been covered by a number of artists over the years.
 In 2000, comedic musician Richard Cheese performed a lounge arrangement of the song on his album Lounge Against the Machine.
 In 2006, The Pretenders played the song with Shirley Manson at VH1 Decades Rock Live!.
 In 2007, Metallica covered the song during an acoustic performance at Neil Young's Bridge School Benefit show.
 In 2010, The I.M.F.s (Bernard Fowler, Stevie Salas, T. M. Stevens and Dave Abbruzzese) played a funk/soul version of the song at Rockpalast.
 Actress Katerina Graham recorded a pop rock cover for use in The Vampire Diaries' second season episode "The Sacrifice".
 In 2017, New Years Day and Lzzy Hale from Halestorm covered the song at Alternative Press Music Awards.
 New Years Day later included a studio version of the cover featuring Hale on their 2018 EP Diary of a Creep.

 In 2009, "Only Happy When It Rains" was featured as a playable song in the videogame Guitar Hero 5.
 By playing the song in "Career Mode", a virtual avatar of Shirley Manson could be unlocked for use elsewhere within the game.

 Media

 "Only Happy When It Rains" appeared in the Homicide: Life On The Street episode "White Lies" and in a 1999 episode of The X-Files entitled "Terms of Endearment".
 The song was going to appear in the 1997 movie Nightwatch (along with "Supervixen"), but they got replaced by different songs in the final cut.
 "Only Happy When It Rains" also appeared in the 2019 movie Captain Marvel.
-The 2021 film Fear Street Part One: 1994 features the song, despite the anachronism.
-The 2021 tv show Cruel Summer features the song in its season 1 finale entitled "Hostile Witness".
-A three-part story featured in the DC comic book Catwoman in 1998, written by Devin Grayson and illustrated by Jim Balent, was titled after the song.
+In 2021, it appeared in season 1 of the show Cruel Summer.